Eshreal-x/Lua-Obfuscator/README.md

     Obfuscator written by me.
-    Minifier was made by Stravant and rewritten in js by Herrtt. rerubi was used to make my VM generation. the VM itself is also based on rerubi.
+    Minifier was made by Stravant and rewritten in js by Herrtt.
+    The VM is based on rerubi.